-v) Reference is made to the announcement by the Company dated 24 March 2023 in respect of the incident that G&H International Supply Chain (Shenzhen) Limited, a wholly subsidiary of the Company (the "Subsidiary") was alleged to have been defrauded by its business partner through a series of fictitious transactions.
-The relevant persons of the business partner have been arrested by the PRC Police for criminal investigation.
-The Company may seek damages against the said business partner and/or the relevant persons by civil action in due course.
+v) G&H International Supply Chain (Shenzhen) Limited, a wholly subsidiary of the Company (the "Subsidiary") was alleged to have been defrauded by the Business Partner through a series of fictitious transactions.
+Report has been made to the PRC Police who has accepted for criminal investigation but no further information and/or legal documents in respect thereof has been received by the Company.
+The Company may also seek damages against the Business Partner and/or the relevant persons by civil action in due course.